datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    from the RIA store.

-   The configuration either needs to be done by hand with a :command:`git config` command [#f5]_, or exists automatically in ``.git/config`` if the dataset is cloned from a RIA store.
+   The configuration either needs to be done by hand with a :command:`git config` command [#f6]_, or exists automatically in ``.git/config`` if the dataset is cloned from a RIA store.

+**Configurations can hide the technical layers**

-Thus, setting up a RIA store and appropriate siblings is fairly easy -- it requires only the :command:`datalad create-sibling-ria` command.
+Setting up a RIA store and appropriate siblings is fairly easy -- it requires only the :command:`datalad create-sibling-ria` command.

-However, in the institute this usecase describes, in order to spare users knowing about RIA stores, custom configurations are distributed via DataLad's run-procedures to simplify workflows further:
+However, in the institute this usecase describes, in order to spare users knowing about RIA stores, custom configurations are distributed via DataLad's run-procedures to simplify workflows further and hide the technical layers of the RIA setup:

 A `custom procedure <https://jugit.fz-juelich.de/inm7/infrastructure/inm7-datalad/blob/master/inm7_datalad/resources/procedures/cfg_inm7.py>`_ performs the relevant sibling setup with a fully configured link to the RIA store,